Why is User Experience (UX) saddled with marketing and sales words?

 So here's a question.
 Do these people actually use your product or service in their real lives?
 Do they, in fact, adopt it?
 If they do, HOW do they integrate this product or service into their lives?

-What else do they use when they use your Thing, and what did they stop using to use your thing?
+What else do people use when they use your Thing, and what did they stop using to use your thing?
 Do they love your Thing or could they drop it if something more appealing came along?
+What does it mean to “love” a certain product?
 Is it critical to them every day, or every 2-3 months?
 How can you get an honest read on any of that (the wrong answer is "survey")?

 We should care about all of those points at least as much as whether a thing was purchased.

-Here's an example.
-We speak of Explorers as those who venture out into the wild, usually with an assumption to be shown wrong, sometimes/some ways wrong, sometimes/some ways correct.
+We speak of Explorers as those who venture out into the wild, usually with an assumption that 1/ turns out to be wrong, or 2/ is sometimes/some ways wrong, or 3/ is sometimes/some ways correct.
 Turns out that when you get out into the wild, assumptions are rarely entirely correct.
-And that's a beautiful thing.
+And that’s a beautiful thing.

 None of this is a bizarre concept.
 There are THOUSANDS of people around the world who think and do research like this.

-UX Researchers and Designers, and (sometimes) their allies -- the Product or Program Managers -- go to school to learn User Experience, and then spend years practicing these research and design ideas.
-It's important that we communicate in ways that others can understand, but not at the expense of our own valuable professions.
+UX Researchers and Designers spend years practicing these concepts.
+It’s important that we communicate in ways that others can understand, but not at the expense of our own essential professions.

 So.
 Let's define words -- what is UX?
 Here's a super-simplistic definition.